DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Wednesday

 - finish listening to synth projects
+- Proposals
+  - Make sure your proposals relate to what we have learned in the class.
+The goal is to learn how to produce your own sounds.
 - A short lesson on [TX16Wx Software Sampler](https://www.tx16wx.com/features/)
   - Creating a multi-layered velocity-sensitive kalimba